flir-cx/flir-yocto-documentation/README.md

 - If your generated binary .ext4 file is "bad", or if installation fails for some reason, it is likely that you will brick your device.

 #### u-boot
-Will be generated implicitely by running _bitbake flir-image-sherlock_/ flir-iamge or by explicitely running: _bitbake u-boot_<br>
+Will be generated implicitely by running _bitbake flir-image_/ flir-image-sherlock or by explicitely running: _bitbake u-boot_<br>
 See [replace-u-boot](replace-u-boot.md) for details.<br>
 However, replacing u-boot is **NOT** recommended (even if it technically has been tested at FLIR and "should" work).
 - If your generated binary u-boot.imx file is "bad", wrong file used or if installation fails for some reason, it is likely that you will brick your device.

 #### rootfs installable packages
-rootfs as defined by _flir-image-sherlock_ / filr-image contains a large number of various packages.<br> For details, see source files in _meta-flir-base_<br>
+rootfs as defined by _flir-image_ (/ flir-image-sherlock) contains a large number of various packages.<br> For details, see source files in _meta-flir-base_<br>
 The file _meta-flir-base/conf/distro/flir.conf_ declares: _PACKAGE_CLASSES = "package_ipk"_ as opposed to "rpm").<br>
 This means that the packages that are built within the flir-yocto environment will generate components in the format ".ipk".<br>

-_flir-image-sherlock_ (among other packages) contains a package called _okpg_.<br>
+_flir-image_ (among other packages) contains a package called _okpg_.<br>
 opkg is a utility to manage installation/removal of (.opk/.ipk) packages in runtime.<br>
 (Brief background could be found for instance [here](https://en.wikipedia.org/wiki/Opkg).)<br><br>
 With opkg, package installation state is kept in a "database" inside the rootfs at _/var/lib/opkg_ (text based).<br>
-Even if would be possible to pre-populate this database with all packages installed into _flir-image-sherlock_ at build time, FLIR selected to skip this prepopulation (!).<br>
+Even if would be possible to pre-populate this database with all packages installed into _flir-image_ at build time, FLIR selected to skip this prepopulation (!).<br>
 The reason is that this "database" will take a significant part of the disk space.
-For _flir-image-sherlock_ the required space for a populated opkg database would be around 7 MB.<br>
+For _flir-image_ the required space for a populated opkg database would be around 7 MB.<br>

 If you connect to a (unlocked, not manipulated) FLIR C5 camera and try command _opkg list_ you would typically find 2 installed packages;
 ~~~console